-And so it appears over the Tagus river, ancient and majestic as if nobody had ever touched it, the radiant city of Toledo, one of our favourite destinations for luxury tours in Spain.
+And so it appears over the Tagus river, ancient and majestic as if nobody had ever touched it, the radiant city of Toledo, one of our favourite destinations for private tours in Spain.

 What follows is a one day step by step route from one of our lasts customised private tours in Toledo…